 A normal course load for a degree-seeking student is four course credits per semester (the equivalent of 16 semester credits), but a student may choose to take any load between three (the equivalent of 12 semester credits) and four and one-half course credits (the equivalent of 18 semester credits) to be granted full-time status.
 Students also may be non-degree-seeking students or attend the College part-time, with commensurate charges.
 Courses in education that are required for certification but not credited toward a degree, private music lessons or music ensembles may be added to the normal course load.
 Consult with the Registrar for complete information regarding credit for these courses.

 For the purposes of federal financial aid, full-time status is defined as 3 or more Lake Forest credits (the equivalent of 12 or more semester credits); three quarter time is defined as between 2.1 and 2.99 Lake Forest credits; half-time is 2.0 Lake Forest credits and less than half-time status is fewer than 2.0 Lake Forest credits.
-See “Financial Aid and Costs” for further information about federal and state grants
+See “Financial Aid” for further information about federal and state grants

 An overload is any course load in excess of 4.5 credits in a given semester.
 With the permission of the advisor, a student may register for an overload if the total is not greater than five course credits in any semester.
 (See “Tuition and Fees” for course overload fee.)
 A student has full-time status if he or she is registered for at least three course credits (the equivalent of 12 semester hours) per semester.
 Students must register for a full course load for the entire year, unless they are seniors needing less than a full course load to graduate on time.